nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Displaying supper menu: `menu`

-Shows the menu from the currently selected vendor.
+Lists the current menu from the currently selected vendor.

 Format: `menu`

+- Can be used to display the menu after a `sort` / `find` / `price` command

 ### Sorting the menu: `sort`